As we move into the future, uncertainty plagues almost everything in our ordinary lives.

 If you’ve ever tried to go to a school in the last couple of years, odds are that you were unable to get past the front door.

 To help protect the kids as much as possible, schools are making it harder for strangers to get inside.
 In many cases, you have to wait for a security guard to escort you and you need proper identification before you can step foot into the hallways.
 In more extreme cases, schools will not allow anyone who hasn’t already been cleared (such as parents or guardians) enter the school.

 That means you will have to wait outside as staffers handle whatever business you were there for, such as dropping off a package or picking up a student.

-Again, this solution has practical applications beyond terrorism, as it helps prevent school shooters or abductors from getting on site.
+Again, this solution has practical application as it helps prevent school shooters or abductors from getting on site.